 Capture the essence of Tokyo’s vibrant street art, iconic shrines, and pop culture on a private tour.
 Discover the most Instagrammable places and let your creativity soar!

-- Senso-ji Temple - Sensō-ji is a Buddhist temple located in Asakusa.
-The colourful and popular temple features the Kaminarimon Gate (Thunder Gate) at the entrance.
-From this gate, locals and tourists walk along Nakamise-Dori, a historic street lined with souvenir shops until they reach the second gate, the Hozomon.
-Outside the main hall and pagoda…
+- Senso-ji Temple - Sensō-ji is a Buddhist temple situated in Asakusa.
+This vibrant and well-loved temple is marked by the Kaminarimon Gate (Thunder Gate) at its entrance.
+From this gate, both locals and tourists stroll along Nakamise-Dori, a historic street lined with souvenir shops, until they reach the second gate, the Hozomon.
+Outside the main…

-- Senso-ji Temple - Sensō-ji is a Buddhist temple located in Asakusa.
-The colourful and popular temple features the Kaminarimon Gate (Thunder Gate) at the entrance.
-From this gate, locals and tourists walk along Nakamise-Dori, a historic street lined with souvenir shops until they reach the second gate, the Hozomon.
-Outside the main hall and pagoda of Tokyo’s oldest temple, there is a fountain for washing hands, small stalls selling charms and rows of drawers for visitors to read their fortune for the day.
+- Senso-ji Temple - Sensō-ji is a Buddhist temple situated in Asakusa.
+This vibrant and well-loved temple is marked by the Kaminarimon Gate (Thunder Gate) at its entrance.
+From this gate, both locals and tourists stroll along Nakamise-Dori, a historic street lined with souvenir shops, until they reach the second gate, the Hozomon.
+Outside the main hall and pagoda of Tokyo’s oldest temple, visitors will find a fountain for hand washing, small stalls selling charms, and rows of drawers for reading their daily fortune.

-The temple grounds offer ample photo opportunities around the trading hours of Nakamise-Dori when there are no crowds.
-If you decide to visit early in the morning, be wary of the shadows cast on some of the temple buildings from the surrounding skyscrapers.
-The main hall is open daily from 6am – 5pm, the temple grounds are always open and entrance is free.
+The temple grounds provide excellent photo opportunities during the trading hours of Nakamise-Dori when the crowds are sparse.
+If visiting early in the morning, be mindful of the shadows cast on some temple buildings by the surrounding skyscrapers.
+The main hall is open daily from 6am to 5pm, while the temple grounds are always accessible, and entrance is free.

-- Hie Jinjya - If you cannot make it to Kyoto to visit the famous Fushimi Inari-taisha Torii gates, don’t despair.
-There’s a tunnel of 90 red torii gates in the middle of Tokyo.
-If you didn’t know about the shrines in the city, then you are likely to miss this spot altogether and one of the secret photography spots in Tokyo.
-Hie Shrine is a major shrine in Tokyo and is also the starting point of Sannō Matsuri, one of the three great Japanese festivals from the Edo period.
-Positioned on a tree covered hilltop, Hie Shrine is a serene place where locals come to worship.
+- Hie Jinjya - If a trip to Kyoto to see the famous Fushimi Inari-taisha Torii gates isn’t possible, don’t worry.
+There’s a tunnel of 90 red torii gates right in the heart of Tokyo.
+If unaware of the city’s shrines, this spot might be missed, yet it is one of Tokyo’s hidden photography gems.
+Hie Shrine is a significant shrine in Tokyo and serves as the starting point of Sannō Matsuri, one of the three great Japanese festivals from the Edo period.
+Nestled on a tree-covered hilltop, Hie Shrine is a peaceful place where locals come to worship.

-- Shibuya Crossing - Did you really visit Tokyo if you didn’t take a photo at Shibuya Crossing?
-Thought to be the world’s busiest pedestrian crosswalk, Shibuya crossing is also home to the bronze statue of Hachikō.
-The Japanese Akita dog is remembered for his remarkable loyalty and fidelity to his owner, for whom he continued to wait at Shibuya Station every day for nine years following his master’s unfortunate death.
+- Shibuya Crossing - A visit to Tokyo wouldn’t be complete without a photo at Shibuya Crossing.
+Known as the world’s busiest pedestrian crosswalk, Shibuya Crossing is also home to the bronze statue of Hachikō.
+This Japanese Akita dog is celebrated for his extraordinary loyalty, waiting at Shibuya Station daily for nine years after his owner’s untimely death.

-A popular spot to watch the organised chaos is from the second floor of Tsutaya Starbucks.
+A popular vantage point to observe the organized chaos is from the second floor of Tsutaya Starbucks.

-The best time to visit Shibuya Crossing is around dusk or later as thousands of locals and tourists flock to the area to meet up for food or shopping.
-Try to snap a long exposure photo of all the people crossing the intersection against the buildings’ neon lights.
+The ideal time to visit Shibuya Crossing is around dusk or later, as thousands of locals and tourists gather for dining or shopping.
+Capture a long exposure photo of the bustling intersection against the backdrop of neon-lit buildings.

-- Meiji Jingu Shrine - Sake Barrels @ Meiji Shrine, The Meiji Jingu (Meiji Shrine) is Tokyo’s largest and most famous Shinto Shrine.
-Located on an area that covers 175 acres on the edge of Shibuya, the precinct holds a huge collection of decorative sake barrels called kazaridaru.
-Traditionally, sake has been a means to connect the people of Japan and the gods and each year, sake breweries donate sake barrels to the enshrined deities and the sake is used in ceremonies and festivals.
+- Meiji Jingu Shrine - Sake Barrels @ Meiji Shrine, The Meiji Jingu (Meiji Shrine) is Tokyo’s largest and most renowned Shinto Shrine.
+Spanning 175 acres on the edge of Shibuya, the precinct houses a vast collection of decorative sake barrels known as kazaridaru.
+Traditionally, sake has served as a bridge between the people of Japan and the gods, with sake breweries annually donating barrels to the enshrined deities for use in ceremonies and festivals.

-The Meiji Shrine is approximately 10 minutes walk from Harajuku Station.
-It is open daily from sunrise to sunset and admission to the shrine precinct is free.
-Please don’t be a douchebag; stay in front of the rope for your photo.
+The Meiji Shrine is about a 10-minute walk from Harajuku Station.
+It is open daily from sunrise to sunset, and entry to the shrine precinct is free.
+Please be respectful and stay in front of the rope for photos.

-- Takeshita Street - Known as “the cutest street in Tokyo,” Takeshita Street is located in Harajuku.
-You’ll find cuteness galore, from kawaii clothing shops to pink crepe shops and rainbow cotton candy vendors.
-The crepe shops are among the most popular local selfie hot spots.
+- Takeshita Street - Dubbed “the cutest street in Tokyo,” Takeshita Street is located in Harajuku.
+It offers an abundance of cuteness, from kawaii clothing shops to pink crepe shops and rainbow cotton candy vendors.
+The crepe shops are among the most popular local selfie spots.

-- Shinjuku Golden Gai - Shinjuku Golden Gai is a small area in Tokyo with a lot of character.
-It has a unique and alluring nightlife scene.
-Small bars are clustered together and weave through narrow alleys and passageways.
+- Shinjuku Golden Gai - Shinjuku Golden Gai is a small area in Tokyo brimming with character.
+It boasts a unique and captivating nightlife scene, with small bars clustered together along narrow alleys and passageways.

-The lanes are only wide enough for a single person to pass-through.
-Because of this compact size, it’s the perfect place to take some pics of Tokyo’s city streets.
+The lanes are only wide enough for a single person to pass through, making it an ideal place to photograph Tokyo’s city streets.

-You’ll easily be able to capture all the unique elements in one frame.
-At night, when the lights go out, and the lanterns and neon signs turn on, this area is especially magical.
+Visitors can easily capture all the unique elements in one frame.
+At night, when the lights dim and the lanterns and neon signs illuminate, this area becomes especially enchanting.

 -

-Imperial Palace - The current Imperial Palace (皇居, Kōkyo) is located on the former site of Edo Castle, a large park area surrounded by moats and massive stone walls in the center of Tokyo, a short walk from Tokyo Station.
-It is the residence of Japan’s Imperial Family.
+The current Imperial Palace (皇居, Kōkyo) is located on the former site of Edo Castle, a large park area surrounded by moats and massive stone walls in the center of Tokyo, a short walk from Tokyo Station.
+It is the residence of Japan’s Imperial Family. -

 Shinjuku Gyoen National Garden - Adults 500 (Group discount 400)